Ever-QN/gym-management/README.md

 -Staff management (create, update, and delete staff profiles) <br>
 -Billing management (track customer payments, membership payments and generate invoices) <br>

-## Getting Started ##

-To get started with this gym management system, follow these steps:

-1. Install the latest version of .NET MAUI Blazor. <br>
-2. Clone the repository to your local machine. <br>
-3. Open the project in Visual Studio or your preferred IDE. <br>
-4. Build and run the application. <br>

 ## Usage ##

 Once you have the gym management system up and running, you can use it to manage your gym operations.
 Some key usage scenarios include: